brivello/DivisionSolver/README.md

-# Division Solver
+# Division Solver (swift)

-Divison Solver is a framework that solves arbitrary serial division problems represented as nested arrays of doubles.
+Division Solver is a framework that solves arbitrary serial division problems represented as nested arrays of doubles.

 ```
 [[16,[8,2],4],2,80]